AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 >* define the parameters controlling the production deployment
 >* configure the performance test parameters

-In Cloud Manager, there are two types of Pipeline:
+In Cloud Manager, there are two types of Pipelines:

 * [Production Pipeline](#prod-pipeline)
 * [Non-Production Pipeline](#non-prod-pipeline)